 Regional, area, and site museums outside Metro Manila

 Aside from the three central museums, the National Museum of the Philippines maintains regional, area and site museums all over the country.
-There are 14 NMP-run museums outside of the National Capital Region (NCR).
+There are at least 17 NMP-run museums outside the National Capital Region (NCR).
 These museums have outstanding national artistic, cultural and natural heritage significance.
 The regional sites are also open for venue rentals.

 Regional museums